 Staff teams have been allocated to maintain consistency and to avoid mixing.
 This means your child will come in to contact with the minimal possible number of children and adults.

 Children feeling nervous: Some children may initially feel nervous about returning back to school.
 Especially if you are dropping them to a different location and unable to enter the room with them.
 Staff will be on hand to encourage them to leave you if this is needed.
 We will have limited space around drop off points, it may be that if your child is upset or reluctant we will direct you to a nearby area where you can wait for some additional staff support.
-There is no pressure for this to work on the first day, so if you want to, we also understand that you may decide to not make too much of an issue of your child staying and trying again the following day.
+Our experience during phased-reopening was very positive and children on the whole were very happy to come in!

 We will still be providing the same level of care your child is accustomed to.
 If they need assistance, we will be there to help them and social distancing will not stop us meeting your child's needs.
 If there is a situation where we offer to take your child's hand for reassurance, we will simply make sure we visit the hand washing station with them as a precaution.
-If you child needs assistance with a toileting need, we would apply the same level of PPE as we normally would.
+If you child needs assistance with a toileting need, staff would use the same level of PPE as we would typically before lockdown.